hechong/hupili.github.com/articles/mac-jumpstart.md

    e.g. Use `option` and mouse to select a vertical block.
    * Use `command+option+esc` to force quit an application (like `alt+f4` in many other systems).
+   * When a menu is active,
+   usually you can press `option` to get more options (show previously missing ones or change to another set of options).

 ## Terminal Configuration